welissonArley/Packages.MAUI/src/MauiCodes/readme.md

 - **CancelText:** allows you to set the string to show if the user wants to cancel the operation.
 This is useful for translation, for example.
 - **BackspaceColor:** allows you to set the color of backspace button.

-If you choose the keyboard with shape, you can use the following property too:
+If you choose the keyboard with a shape (circle or square), you can use the following property too:

 - **ShapeColor:** allows you to set the color for the shape.